-Table 3: Identification of the TOE
+Table 3: Blocking Configurations

-The entire configuration is done during the manufacturing process of the TOE according to the choice of the user or by Bill Per Use (BPU).
-BPU allows a customer to block chips (to the configuration listed in Table 2) on demand at customer's premises.
-Customers, who intend to use this feature receive the TOEs in a predefined configuration, e.g. no blocking applied.
+The Bill-Per-Use (BPU) method enables a customer to use tailored products of the TOE within the TOE's configuration options (see Table 3).
+BPU allows a customer to block chips on demand at the customer's premises.
+Customers, who intend to use this feature receive the TOEs in a predefined configuration.
 The blocking information is part of a chip configuration area.
-The blocking information can be modified by customers using specific APDUs.
-Once final blocking is done, further modifications are disabled.
-All differences between the products of this TOE are realized by means of blocking of NVM without changing the hardware.
-Therefore, all products of this TOE are equal from hardware perspective.
-The dedicated RMS functions allow a customer to extract the present hardware configuration and the original Chip Identifier Byte, which was valid before blocking.
-The blocking mechanism is also part of the evaluation.
-For more details please refer to the Security Target Lite [7], chapter 2.2.7 and 2.2.8.
+Dedicated blocking information can be modified by customers using specific APDUs.
+Once final blocking is done, further modifications are disabled. the user is free to choice prior to production, whether he needs the symmetric co-processor μ SCP or not.
+In addition, the user is also free to choice whether the TOE comes with a delivered cryptographic library SCL or without.
+Details can be found in the Security Target [6] and [8], chapter 2.2.7.